Call of Duty: Modern Warfare (2019 video game): Depiction of Russians

 The game's user score on Metacritic became the subject of review bombing by those who were angered by the campaign's depiction of the Russian military and accused developers Infinity Ward of being Russophobic.
 The user score for the PlayStation 4 version dropped to 3.0/10, while the user score for the Windows version dropped to 2.4/10.
 Sony Interactive Entertainment decided not to sell the game on the PlayStation Store in Russia.

 Criticism by players focused on a certain level in the campaign, in which it is revealed that Russian forces previously carried out an attack on an area dubbed the "highway of death", killing many civilians who had been departing a town that was under siege.
 The real-life Highway of Death is a highway located between Kuwait and Iraq on which 1000 soldiers and civilians were killed in an attack led by American forces during the Gulf War in 1991.
 Consequently, some users felt that Infinity Ward were attempting to rewrite historical events by shifting blame for the attack to Russia.
 Infinity Ward had previously stated that Modern Warfares campaign was a work of fiction.
 In addition, they highlighted how in the game's cooperative Special Ops mode, which acts as a sequel to the campaign's story, the playable character and their group eventually ally with Russian forces for one of the missions.
-However, narrative director Taylor Kurosaki had previously noted that the story was inspired by real events and conflicts, including the Soviet-Afghan War and conflicts in the Middle East.
+However, narrative director Taylor Kurosaki had previously said that the story was inspired by real events and conflicts, including the Soviet–Afghan War and conflicts in the Middle East.

 Additional complaints targeted a flashback level in the campaign which saw Farah Karim, one of the protagonists, inspired by female Kurdish fighters who battled Islamic State in northern Syria, have her home invaded by a Russian soldier when she was a child, with her subsequently disarming and killing the soldier.
 The level's display at E3 2019 drew particular criticism from Polygons Charlie Hall, who retrospectively labelled the Russian killed as a "grotesque caricature".
-Infinity Ward studio art director Joel Emslie took blame for the character's appearance, stating that "what I was going for artistically was [...] we’re always trying to work for a cinematic experience.
+Infinity Ward studio art director Joel Emslie took blame for the character's appearance, stating that "what I was going for artistically was [...] we're always trying to work for a cinematic experience.
 I'm trying to create something really memorable.
 And I kept thinking, metaphorically, these children are being chased by a monster in a maze, and I kept thinking a Minotaur.
-It’s ridiculous — but he's almost robotic".
+It's ridiculous—but he's almost robotic".

 Sequels

 Two further games in the Modern Warfare sub-series reboot have been released: Modern Warfare II in 2022 and Modern Warfare III in 2023.
+A fourth game, Modern Warfare 4, is scheduled to be released on October 23, 2026.